 As Hutchinson Networks grows, I would like to see myself growing with the company as a Chief Information Officer.

-I think I’m moving slowly towards that post-certifications, and it’s a matter of ensuring that as we grow and as we develop as a company that we keep our eyes on proper IT security practice.
+I think I’m moving slowly towards that post-certification, and it’s a matter of ensuring that as we grow and as we develop as a company that we keep our eyes on proper IT security practice.
 Hutchinson Networks is ambitious and if it continues to expand in size then more employees mean more requests for IT resources.
 This could mean the IT department will become even more agile, which may mean more round the clock support for internal staff, similar to the external support we offer customers through our Network Operations Centre.
 I will ensure that we migrate and adapt to new situations and conditions and that the overall department will develop to the ever-increasing challenges that the business brings.

 In any organisation a sense of humour is important, sometimes a little bit of laughter can genuinely help alleviate the day to day challenges we all go through.